sparkbox/safe-focus/README.md

 ```

 Since the `safe-focus` CSS class added to the DOM may change, it is not recommended to directly reference the `safe-focus` CSS class in your project.

-#### Important
-Safe Focus does not come pre-transpiled.
-Please be sure to import it into a file that is run through a transpiler, like Babel.